dasong2410/CodeNotes/devops/vagrant/k8s/kubernetes.md

-[kubelet-start] Writing kubelet environment file with flags to file "/var/lib/kubelet/kubeadm-flags.env" [kubelet-start] Writing kubelet configuration to file "/var/lib/kubelet/config.yaml" [kubelet-start] Starting the kubelet [wait-control-plane] Waiting for the kubelet to boot up the control plane as static Pods from directory "/etc/kubernetes/manifests".
-This can take up to 4m0s
+[kubelet-start] Writing kubelet environment file with flags to file "/var/lib/kubelet/kubeadm-flags.env" [kubelet-start] Writing kubelet configuration to file "/var/lib/kubelet/config.yaml" [kubelet-start] Starting the kubelet [wait-control-plane] Waiting for the kubelet to boot up the control plane as static Pods from directory "/etc/kubernetes/manifests"
-[apiclient] All control plane components are healthy after 6.507176 seconds [upload-config] Storing the configuration used in ConfigMap "kubeadm-config" in the "kube-system" Namespace [kubelet] Creating a ConfigMap "kubelet-config" in namespace kube-system with the configuration for the kubelets in the cluster
+[kubelet-check] Waiting for a healthy kubelet at http://127.0.0.1:10248/healthz.
+This can take up to 4m0s [kubelet-check] The kubelet is healthy after 1.001181761s [control-plane-check] Waiting for healthy control plane components.
+This can take up to 4m0s [control-plane-check] Checking kube-apiserver at https://192.168.8.11:6443/livez [control-plane-check] Checking kube-controller-manager at https://127.0.0.1:10257/healthz [control-plane-check] Checking kube-scheduler at https://127.0.0.1:10259/livez [control-plane-check] kube-controller-manager is healthy after 2.50442309s [control-plane-check] kube-scheduler is healthy after 4.793253924s [control-plane-check] kube-apiserver is healthy after 6.501844512s [upload-config] Storing the configuration used in ConfigMap "kubeadm-config" in the "kube-system" Namespace [kubelet] Creating a ConfigMap "kubelet-config" in namespace kube-system with the configuration for the kubelets in the cluster
 [upload-certs] Skipping phase.
 Please see --upload-certs [mark-control-plane] Marking the node m-1 as control-plane by adding the labels: [node-role.kubernetes.io/control-plane node.kubernetes.io/exclude-from-external-load-balancers]
 [mark-control-plane] Marking the node m-1 as control-plane by adding the taints [node-role.kubernetes.io/control-plane:NoSchedule]
-[bootstrap-token] Using token: s7auz9.yfcduie24hijxvmo [bootstrap-token] Configuring bootstrap tokens, cluster-info ConfigMap, RBAC Roles [bootstrap-token] Configured RBAC rules to allow Node Bootstrap tokens to get nodes [bootstrap-token] Configured RBAC rules to allow Node Bootstrap tokens to post CSRs in order for nodes to get long term certificate credentials
+[bootstrap-token] Using token: w58bue.owjlkr9jztgvjt8g [bootstrap-token] Configuring bootstrap tokens, cluster-info ConfigMap, RBAC Roles [bootstrap-token] Configured RBAC rules to allow Node Bootstrap tokens to get nodes [bootstrap-token] Configured RBAC rules to allow Node Bootstrap tokens to post CSRs in order for nodes to get long term certificate credentials